Skip to content

 iGaming Fit

-A provider with 500 payment methods but no iGaming platform connectors scores lower here than a smaller provider with native SoftSwiss and EveryMatrix integrations.
-A large owned gambling-acquiring book counts too: a tier-1 acquirer earns iGaming strength through its acquiring relationships, not only through listed connectors.
+Client portfolios are deliberately not an input: named clients appear on provider pages as evidence, but a logo wall is easy to inflate, so it never moves this score.
+A provider with 500 payment methods but no iGaming platform connectors scores lower here than a smaller provider with native SoftSwiss and EveryMatrix integrations, while a tier-1 acquirer earns its strength through the acquiring book rather than listed connectors.
 See how this plays out in our payment gateway guide.

 Geographic Coverage